dickhardt/sample-node-a2p3/README.md

 6) `eb start` will deply and start your application

-When you make changes, `git aws.push` will upload your local commits
+When you make changes, `git aws.push` will upload your local commits to AWS (remember to `git commit -a -m"<commit description here>"`)

 Additional documetion on running [Node on Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html)